pqrkchqps/diehard-dot-fund-school/facilitators_guide/concluding.md

 * The clearest indication of conclusion on Loomio is publishing a decision outcome.
 * Some groups make use of [Thread Archive](http://blog.loomio.org/2016/04/23/organise/) subgroups to move old discussions to.
-* Deactivating a group is the strongest possible ‘closure’ move.
+* Deactivating a group is the strongest possible “closure” move.
 No one can say anything else after that.
 * Since Loomio groups can remain while group activity goes up and down, it can be useful to recognise milestones like the conclusion of a particular phase, even if the group will reactivate in the future.